The Rev. Scott Buckhout

 I graduated from Davidson College in NC in 2007 with a degree in political science.
 It was there I met some of my best and lifelong friends.
 It is where my relationship with Jesus became real.
 I moved to the DC area to be a part of the Falls Church Fellows program and worked in politics, government, and consulting for the next 8 years.
 I came to Restoration on its first Sunday (January 18, 2009) and have been part of this community ever since.

 I’ve felt a nudge to ordained ministry since high school.
 In 2013, I went through a season of deep soul searching.
-I emerged in a Restoration discernment team led by Louise Brooks and some faithful friends.
-I emerged with a great vision for following these nudges and calls I was experiencing.
+Restoration invited me into discernment process led by Louise Brooks and some faithful friends that resulted in vision for the priesthood and pastoral ministry.

 Things I love:

 Skyline Chili, Graeter’s Ice Cream – first stop when I am in Cincinnati.

 Steak grilled on a wood fire (okay that’s enough food…)

 Golf.
 It’s my family’s pastime.
 My grandma taught me how to play when I was 3, and I haven’t stopped.
 If you ever wondered how I spend my days off, now you know…

-The National Mall in the summer.
-Softball, kickball, and flag football games.
+Sports and being outside.
+Baseball.
+Basketball.
+Football.
+Games on the National Mall in the summer.
 Reading and journaling in the morning on the back of the Lincoln Memorial facing the Potomac.
 Sunset runs while the Marine Corps band is playing a concert on the Capitol steps.

 Davidson basketball.
 Cincinnati Reds.
 Cincinnati Bengals.

 Bananagrams.
 The perfect length, flexibility, and creativity for a game.

-I love the Psalms and the gospel of John.
+The Psalms and the Gospel of John.
 They give me the vocabulary to pray when I don’t know what to say.

-I have been a part of a men’s group of some sort since I was a freshman in high school.
+I love small groups.
+I have been a part of a small group Bible study of some sort since I was a freshman in high school.
 I can’t imagine life without groups like this.
 It’s the best place to be known, to be encouraged, to take courageous steps of transformation.
-God always seems to work through them.
+God always seems to work in my life through them.